EmmaPreston/zap-juice/README.md

 # zap-juice
-A docker composer file for easy install and use of owasp's Zap proxy and juice shop the vulnerable webapp.
+A docker compose file for easy install of OWASPs ZAP proxy and Juice Shop the vulnerable webapp.

 - Clone the respository
 - Go into the zap-juice directory